 edifice.use_async#

-class edifice.use_async(fn_coroutine, dependencies)[source]#
+edifice.use_async(fn_coroutine, dependencies)[source]#

-Asynchronous side-effect Hook inside a edifice.component() function.
+Asynchronous side-effect Hook inside a @component function.

 Will create a new Task with the fn_coroutine coroutine.

 The fn_coroutine will be called every time the dependencies change.
+Only one fn_coroutine will be allowed to run at a time.

 @component

-myword, myword_set = use_state("")
+definition, definition_set = use_state("")

 async def fetcher():